Symmetrical components: Intuition

 If the phasors V were a perfectly synchronous system, the vertex of the outer triangle not on the base line would be at the same position as the corresponding vertex of the equilateral triangle representing the synchronous system.
 Any amount of inverse component would mean a deviation from this position.
 The deviation is exactly 3 times the inverse phase component.

 The synchronous component is in the same manner 3 times the deviation from the "inverse equilateral triangle".
 The directions of these components are correct for the relevant phase.
 It seems counter intuitive that this works for all three phases regardless of the side chosen but that is the beauty of this illustration.
 The graphic is from Napoleon's Theorem, which matches a graphical calculation technique that sometimes appears in older references books.

 Poly-phase case

+The idea can be expanded to N phases: an asymmetrical set of N phasors can be expressed as a linear combination of N symmetrical sets of phasors by means of a complex linear transformation.
+Fortescue's theorem (symmetrical components) is based on the superposition principle, so it is applicable to linear power systems only, or to linear approximations of non-linear power systems.

-It can be seen that the transformation matrix above is a discrete Fourier transform, and as such, symmetrical components can be calculated for any poly-phase system.
+It can be seen that the transformation matrix A above is a DFT matrix, and as such, symmetrical components can be calculated for any poly-phase system.